You have 0 shipments in your cart

 5. Prioritise Customer Support

-How you package your parcels doesn’t just affect how things look, it impacts shipping costs, delivery speed, and the likelihood of damaged goods.
+How you package your parcels doesn’t just affect how things look.
+It affects shipping costs, delivery speed, and the likelihood of damaged goods.
 Even the most reliable courier can’t protect an item that wasn’t packed properly.

 Select the Right Packaging and Pack It Properly

-Start with a strong outer box.
-For anything fragile, heavy, or valuable, double-corrugated cardboard offers better durability during handling and stacking.
+Start with a strong double corrugated carboard box.
 It can absorb more impact and is less likely to collapse under pressure.

 double corrugated box